emoriarty/typescript-intl-cra/README.md

-# Disclaimer and Why
+# Why

-The original package has been deprecated by his author.
+The main reason to give back life again to this tool is that at work we make pretty good use in for extracting and storing translation messages.
+After according to port our projects to TypeScript, we've realized that `react-int-cra` did not support the TypeScript syntax.
+Even the available options offered the possibility to add babel plugins, it did not work with the last versions of babel either.
+Of course, the project had been deprecated.

-The main reason to fork and returning back to life is because at work we've devided to porting our js-based projects to TypeScript.
-The author suggests to change to another library, perhaps in a future, but for now we're more focused on evolving our tool stack, no time for changing paradigms.
-We found easier to update the lib and include the TypeScript support.
+The author suggests to change to another library, but for now, we're more focused on evolving our product.
+No time for changing models in the toolchain.
+So after observing how the library works, we found easier to update it and include the TypeScript support than using a new instrument.

-So now you're aware why, don't expect nothing too fancy.
-It is just the same behaviour updated to babel 7.
+So now you're aware why don't expect nothing too fancy.
+It is just the same old fashion behavior updated to babel 7.
+And TypeScript support.
-Also, it talks now in TypeScript.

-Please, refer to the [original repository](https://github.com/evenchange4/react-intl.macro) if you want to know suggested alternatives.
+Please, refer to the [original repository](https://github.com/evenchange4/react-intl-cra#%EF%B8%8F-deprecated---this-repository-is-no-longer-maintained) if you want to know more about suggested alternatives.

 # typescript-intl-cra